SimeonAT/GitBackupScripts/README.md

 1. Navigate to `/scripts/repos.py` to place mappings of your Gitea repository name with their SSH URLs in the `REPO_URL_DICT` dictionary.

-2. In the root directory, create a `.env` file and all the following
+2. In the root directory, create a `.env` file and add in the following:
-   contents:
    ```
    GITEA_USERNAME="[insert username here]"
    GITEA_PASSWORD="[insert password here]"